chrischia06/AlgoTradingSimulatedPaths/README.md

 + Looked into online portfolio selection articles from Hudson and Thames, which is in turn based on [Li, Hoi (2012), Online Portfolio Selection: A Survey](https://arxiv.org/pdf/1212.2129.pdf)
 + Tried using Hierarchial Risk Parity using code from the [MATLAB website](https://uk.mathworks.com/matlabcentral/fileexchange/70186-asset-allocation-hierarchical-risk-parity).
 This is the best performing strategy so far, in terms of Mean Sharpe.

+**04/02/2021**
++ Meeting to discuss approach.
+Sandra suggested restricing simulations to `N = 1`, and then varying risk-aversion parameter lambda.